GHOST-Aram/friendly-docs/eventcategories/docs/[id]/put.md

 ## PUT `/event-categories`

-This endpoint allows event organizers and system admins to update event categories information.
+This endpoint allows event organizers and system admins to update the details of an event category.
 Event organizers and system admins are users of the `organizer` and `superuser` groups respectively.

 ### Authorization
 Only authenticated event organizers or system admins can update an Event Category.
 Admins or event organizers can only update documents they created.
 If an admin tries to update a document created by another admin or another event organizer, the server will deny the request and respond with status code `403` (Fobbiden).
 Same goes for event organizers.

 Visit the [authentication docs](../authentication/authentication.md) to acquire authentication token.
 Provide the token in the request `Authorization` header as `Bearer`.